-While state schools are prohibited from interviewing any but potential sixth form or boarding students, the interview is a crucial part – some might say the most important part – of almost every private school admissions process.
-With the current tutoring epidemic ensuring that young Henry and Henrietta will pass the written exams with flying colours, it’s down to the interview to sort the highly tutored from the highly teachable.
-As a parent, you probably feel considerably more responsible for your child’s ability to shake hands, smile and look adults in the eye than their ability to decipher algebra or conjugate Latin verbs.
+While state schools are prohibited from interviewing any but potential sixth form or boarding students, the interview is a routine part – some might say the most important part – of almost every private school admissions process.
+Widespread tutoring ensures that plenty of candidates will pass the written exams with flying colours, so it’s down to the interview to sort the highly tutored from the highly teachable.
+As a parent, you probably feel you can get on top of your child’s ability to shake hands, smile and look adults in the eye more than their ability to decipher algebra or conjugate Latin verbs.
 And, while a school may breezily describe the interview as ‘just a chance to get to know the child better’, this hardly quells fears about sending young Daniel or Daniella into the lion’s den.
 But relax, an anxious child will never be at their best and it’s ultimately all about finding the perfect fit.